Myriada/myriada.github.io/index.md

 ---
 layout: default
+metatags: cardano, ADA, stake pool, PoS, proof of stake, blockchain
 ---

 ## Myriada at a glance:

 Our yearly uptime goal *(SLO) is: 99.9%*

-We use a [tax-ratio of 4%][1] - this means no fees unless rewards are issued.
+We use a [tax-ratio of 4%][1] - this means no fees unless rewards are issued and 4% of the reward, not your principal.

 Our ticker is: ``MYRI``

 Our servers are located in Ireland.
 We rotate logs every 14 days.
 Disks are encrypted.
-We use (D)DoS burst protection on nodes, this means that initial performance will be lower until we get a good baseline of legit traffic.
+We use (D)DoS burst protection on nodes and will blacklist nodes with consistently mismatched hashes- Since IOHK nodes are whitelisted, this will not affect rewards in the test net

 ## How to delegate / stake:
 Please checkout the [Shelly Incentivized Testnet page](https://staking.cardano.org/en/delegation/) - the latest daedalus supports all steps from the UI!